 An "Acquiring Person" is any person or entity who or which, together with all affiliates and associates of such person or entity, shall be the beneficial owner of 15% or more of our ordinary shares then outstanding, but shall not include our company, any subsidiary of our company, any employee benefit or share ownership plan of our company or any subsidiary of our company, or any entity holding ordinary shares for or pursuant to the terms of any such plan.
-Notwithstanding the foregoing, no person or entity shall become an "Acquiring Person" as the result of an acquisition of ordinary shares by our company which, by reducing the number of ordinary shares outstanding, increases the proportionate number of ordinary shares beneficially owned by such person or entity to 15% or more of the ordinary shares then outstanding; provided, however, that, if a person or entity shall become the beneficial owner of 15% or more of the ordinary shares of our company, become the beneficial owner of any additional ordinary shares of our company, then such person or entity shall be deemed to be an "Acquiring Person."
-Notwithstanding the foregoing, if our board determines in good faith that a person or entity that would otherwise be an "Acquiring Person" has become such as appropriate a sufficient number of ordinary shares, so that such person or entity would no longer be an "Acquiring Person," as defined pursuant to the foregoing provisions of this paragraph, then such person or entity shall not be deemed to be an "Acquiring Person," as defined pursuant to the foregoing provisions of this paragraph, then such person or entity shall not be deemed to be an "Acquiring Person," as defined pursuant to the foregoing provisions of this paragraph, then such person or entity shall not be deemed to be an "Acquiring Person," as defined pursuant to the foregoing provisions of this paragraph, then such person or entity shall not be deemed to be an "Acquiring Person," as defined pursuant to the foregoing provisions of this paragraph, then such p
+Notwithstanding the foregoing, no person or entity shall become an "Acquiring Person" as the result of an acquisition of ordinary shares by our company which, by reducing the number of ordinary shares outstanding, increases the proportionate number of ordinary shares beneficially owned by such person or entity to 15% or more of the ordinary shares then outstanding; provided, however, that, if a person or entity shall become the beneficial owner of 15% or more of the ordinary shares then outstanding by reason of share purchases by our company and shall, after such share purchases by our company, become the beneficial owner of any additional ordinary shares of our company, then such person or entity shall be deemed to be an "Acquiring Person."
+Notwithstanding the foregoing, if our board determines in good faith that a person or entity that would otherwise be an "Acquiring Person" has become such inadvertently, and such person or entity divests as promptly as practicable a sufficient number of ordinary shares, so that such person or entity would no longer be an "Acquiring Person," as defined pursuant to the foregoing provisions of this paragraph, then such person or entity shall not be deemed to be an "Acquiring Person" for any purposes of the rights agreement.
+The definition of Acquiring Person is furthermore subject to the "grandfathering" scenarios described under "Exercise Period; Rights Certificates" above.